 More than 6 million Americans suffer from AFib, which can lead to blood clots, heart failure, stroke and other complications.
 With an aging population, that number is expected to increase, according to the Centers for Disease Control.

 Watchman is one of several leading-edge devices we offer as Orange County’s most advanced cardiovascular disease services program.
-Others include Mitraclip, ECMO, TAVR and LVAD.
+Others include Mitraclip, ECMO and TAVR.

 What is Watchman?

 Watchman is a one-time implant about the size of a quarter.
 It sits inside the heart’s left atrial appendage (LAA), where blood clots often occur.

 Watchman creates a barrier to prevent blood clots from escaping into the bloodstream and causing a stroke or other adverse conditions.